datalad/datalad/docs/source/designpatterns.rst

 The formatting of code lines is preserved.
-Changes to existing examples and new contributions should provide examples for Python and commandline API, as well as a consise description.
+Changes to existing examples and new contributions should provide examples for Python and commandline API, as well as a concise description.